Narrow Kitchen Design

 PROJECT AT A GLANCE:

-We felt that removing that wall would be awkward because it would expose the front entry and foyer to the kitchen, as well as take away the limited closet space.
-They weren’t really gaining anything as far as function — it would just give them more “open space.”
+BEFORE: They were considering taking down the wall on the right.
 We recommended not only keeping the wall, but reconfiguring it to tuck the refrigerator out of the way, create pantry storage, and still have a small coat closet for guests facing the front entry.

 Since the room was so narrow, and they wanted lots of seating, we decided to go with installing the island right against the opposite wall.
 This involved resizing a window, but it was worth it to comfortably fit six people.